Bug #967

 -Matt

-Updated by hasso over 16 years ago
+Updated by hasso almost 17 years ago

 I don't think that it's necessary.
 At least basic functionality is already